arqam66/Investor-list-pakistan/README.md

-# Angel Investor List – Pakistan
+# Investor List – Pakistan

 A curated list of **angel investors in Pakistan** for startups to find funding and partnerships.